aehrc/cxrmate/README.md

 To train with teacher forcing:

 ```
-dlhpcstarter -t mimic_cxr -c config/train_mimic_cxr_chen_cvt2distilgpt2.yaml --stages_module stages --train --test
+dlhpcstarter -t cxrmate -c config/train_longitudinal_gt_prompt.yaml --stages_module tools.stages --train
 ```

 To then train with Self-Critical Sequence Training (SCST) with the CXR-BERT reward:

- 1. Copy the path to the teacher forcing checkpoint to the configuration file for SCST.
+ 1. Copy the path to the checkpoint from the `exp_dir` for the configuration above, then paste it in the configuration for SCST as `warm_start_ckpt_path`, then:
  2.
     ```
-    dlhpcstarter -t mimic_cxr -c config/train_mimic_cxr_chen_cvt2distilgpt2.yaml --stages_module stages --train --test
+    dlhpcstarter -t mimic_cxr -c config/train_longitudinal_gen_prompt_cxr-bert.yaml --stages_module tools.stages --train
     ```

-See [`dlhpcstarter==0.1.2`](https://github.com/csiro-mlai/dl_hpc_starter_pack) for more options.
+See [`dlhpcstarter==0.1.4`](https://github.com/csiro-mlai/dl_hpc_starter_pack) for more options.

-## Help
+## Help/Issues
-If you need help, please leave an issue and we will get back to you as soon as possible.
+If you need help, or if there are any issues, please leave an issue and we will get back to you as soon as possible.